FEDERAL WORK STUDY

 Visit the Career Center for more details.

 Stony Brook Departments, through their own funding sources, also provide opportunities for qualified students to work on campus.
-The current minimum pay rate is $7.25 per hour.
+Pay rates, including minimum pay rate can be found in the Student Employment Handbook.
 Students receive a bi-weekly paycheck for the hours worked.
 These employment assignments are available on the Career Center Website.
 To be eligible, a student must be matriculated and enrolled at Stony Brook.

 FACULTY STUDENT ASSOCIATION